brayvid/visualize-searches/README.md

-# Graph your search terms from Google products in the browser
+# Graph searches in the browser
-- Only searched words are counted, and common words like "the" and "what" are ignored.
+- Words in searches are counted.
+Common words like "the" and "what" are ignored.
-- Words are separated into bins by timestamp, and the most frequent word in each bin is tracked through time.
+- The list is divided into bins by timestamp, and the most frequent word in each bin is tracked through time.
-- Each frequent word's bin count is plotted with time.
+- Each frequent word's bin-count is plotted with time.
 Clicking on a word toggles its graph on and off.
 - [p5](https://p5js.org/) and [JQuery](https://jquery.com/) are used via CDN links in the index.html file.

 ## Usage